How to Photograph Food Professionally

-I’ve also had the privilege to work with a few pros during my days as a marketing consultant, and when we did our first product photoshoot for home.cook.love.
+I’ve also had the privilege to work with pros who know how to photograph food professionally during my days as a marketing consultant, and during our first product photoshoot for home.cook.love.
 I’m not a pro (yet!) but having learnt on the job whilst working with the experts in the field, I have picked up some tips along the way.

 With a few of these simple tips and tricks, anyone can style a kitchen table perfectly for a photoshoot, and make anything you cook or serve look instantly Insta-worthy.